CISA Integrating Climate Science & Decision Making in the Carolinas

 Building on the development of the Heat Health Vulnerability Tool (HHVT), CISA team members at UNC Chapel Hill and the Southeast Regional Climate Center are working with stakeholders to provide even more decision-relevant information about the connections between climate and health through the Convergence web portal.
 Convergence provides links to research findings, information on climate extremes in the Carolinas and the populations most vulnerable to their impacts, and also houses the HHVT.
 This unique collaboration integrates research and community action to empower communities in their work to improve citizens’ lives.

 In partnership with the SC Sea Grant Consortium, CISA funds a coastal climate extension specialist who unites the expertise of CISA research on climate science with the outreach expertise of regional Sea Grant extension programs.
-Elizabeth (Liz) Fly currently holds the position and is based out of the SC Sea Grant Consortium offices in Charleston, SC.
+Sarah Watson currently holds the position and is based out of the SC Sea Grant Consortium offices in Charleston, SC.

-Liz cultivates relationships with many stakeholder groups, including coastal zone management, local municipalities, and local non-government organizations in order to bridge the gap between coastal climate science and decision making.
-Liz serves as a scientific consultant to a citizen-driven sea level rise task force in Beaufort and Port Royal, SC.
-She plays a similar role for the Charleston Resilience Network, a regional working group consisting of public and private partners seeking to develop and foster a platform to share information, educate stakeholders, and enhance long-term planning decisions that result in increased regional resilience.
+Sarah cultivates relationships with many stakeholder groups, including coastal zone management, local municipalities, and local non-government organizations in order to bridge the gap between coastal climate science and decision making.
+Sarah serves as a scientific consultant for the Charleston Resilience Network, a regional working group consisting of public and private partners seeking to develop and foster a platform to share information, educate stakeholders, and enhance long-term planning decisions that result in increased regional resilience.